dracos/ansible-server/boreas/README.md

 This playbook is run on a default Bytemark Symbiosis server to set it up to run Theatricalia.
 It:

-* removes some unused symbiosis components;
+* removes some unused Sympl components;
 * stops the memory-hungry unneeded antivirus daemons;
 * makes sure the second disc is available and used for the backup location;
 * installs nginx with some extra config and a default site;